Style Outweighs Substance: Failure Modes of LLM Judges in Alignment Benchmarking: Results

 \textbf{Data scaling improves alignment in the SFT stage of post-training.} Contrary to recent work from \cite{zhou2023lima}, in \Cref{fig:data-scaling-it} we show that when it comes to the SFT stage of model post-training, the scale of data used during post-training and the diversity of prompts, rather than the curation method or several other potential factors we consider, are the strongest predictors of downstream task performance.
 The only outlier measure is Arena-Hard (Arena), our LLM-Judge benchmark.
 This observation is consistent with our hypotheses in \Cref{sec:llm-judge-benchmarks} and \Cref{sec:llm-judge-bias}.

-Interestingly, although all measures of alignment are positively affected by data scaling, the magnitude is much greater for instruction following (helpfulness) than for any other measure.
+Interestingly, although all measures of alignment are positively affected by data scaling, the magnitude is much greater for instruction following (helpfulness).
 This makes intuitive sense, given that enhancing LLM responses to declarative commands is one of the primary goals in alignment.

 \textbf{Specialist post-training methods underperform generalist methods.} We ablate the importance of prompt diversity in \Cref{tab:specialist-generalist} by running our benchmark suite on a pool of specialist datasets designed to improve performance on one narrow task.
 We find that, when starting from a base checkpoint, data scaling without prompt diversity leads to overall poorer model performance compared to generalist scaling, including on specialized benchmarks.
+We define prompt diversity as the breadth of domain knowledge and the variation in semantic structures among prompts.